ElikBelik77/ctfs-writeups/offshift/ret_of_rops/readme.md

 480 points, 55 solves.

 This binary is a simpler version of pwn_inn.
+I recommend reading pwn_inn first before reading this one, I use some notation from pwn inn's writeup.

 ```c
 undefined8 main(void)